Sikh music: Sources

 The Adi Granth compiled by Guru Arjan and completed in 1604 included musical verses from fifteen bhagat saints who belonged to varying religious backgrounds, along with his own works and that of his predecessory gurus.
-The second edition of the Adi Granth was completed by Guru Gobind Singh, whom added the works of his father, the previous guru, Guru Tegh Bahadur.
+The second edition of the Adi Granth was completed by Guru Gobind Singh, who added the works of his father, the previous guru, Guru Tegh Bahadur.
 It is the second edition of the text that was renamed as the Guru Granth Sahib and given the mantle of being the guru of the Sikhs.
 Sikh musical tradition derives mostly from this scripture.

-Traditional Sikh kirtan only sings verses sourced from either the Guru Granth Sahib, the Dasam Granth, the Varan of Bhai Gurdas, or the Ghazals of Bhai Nand Lal.
+Traditional Sikh kirtan sings only verses sourced from either the Guru Granth Sahib, the Dasam Granth, the Varan of Bhai Gurdas, or the Ghazals of Bhai Nand Lal.
 No other literary work is allowed to be a source for Sikh religious kirtan.
 However, an exception exists for the dhadi tradition, which sing heroic ballads not sourced from the above texts.

+Similar to the Guru Granth Sahib, the verses found within the Sarbloh Granth are set to Indic classical music, known as gurmat sangeet, specifically raags and chhands.
+All-together, a total of 174 raags are employed in the Sarbloh Granth, compared to the 21 found in the Dasam Granth and the 62 found in the Guru Granth Sahib (which also contains 17 taals).